 - a.
 A memorandum issued by the DoD Comptroller on November 4, 1991 outlines the responsibilities of DSCA and DCAA regarding evaluations of direct commercial contracts.
 Only certain elements of the Certification and Agreement are subject to DCAA audit.
 Those elements are noted in the Agency's standard audit program for evaluating contractor compliance with its Certification and Agreement. - b.
-Contracts receiving DSCA financing and the applicable Certification and Agreements are not subject to the FAR, including its provisions on cost allowability.
-The allowability of costs will be determined on the basis of the terms and conditions included in the Certification and Agreement. - c.
+For contracts receiving DSCA financing, the allowability of costs will be determined on the basis of the terms and conditions included in the Certification and c.
 During the normal audit of the contractor's operations, the auditor should be alert to the risk of inappropriate shifting of costs between DoD contracts and direct commercial contracts financed through DSCA.